MarcosMasip/TeamUp-self-contained/README.md

 collaborative filtering algorithm used in Recommendation Systems.

 ## 1. Usage
+> NOTE: The legacy usage section below predates the self-contained scripting workflow.
+Prefer the Quick Start at the top for current instructions.
 ### 1.1.
 SSL Certificate
 Before launching the application, there may be need to trust the app’s self-signed certificate ```server.crt```, which is located under: